 24. Always remember why you visit any social network.
 If this does not help, set the alarm to get out of there.
 Sometimes you can find a timer in the settings that notifies you of your spent time.
 Facebook: Settings — Your time on Facebook.
 Instagram: Settings — Account — Your activity.

 24. Clean your social media feed from dubious friends.
 Go to each profile and see if they post the information you really need to know.
 If not, feel free to unsubscribe.

 25. Use the ‘black and white' mode on your smartphone.
 If you don’t work with images, it will significantly increase your work time.

 26. Use speech recognition software to convert messages into text.
 If you can’t, use AutoCorrect in messengers and fast keyboards like SwiftKey and Gboard on Android.
-It will save you plenty of time earlier spent on typing.
+It will save you plenty of time spent on typing before.